xplosionmind/tommi.space/content/notes/public/Firefox.md

 - Easy and quick site-specific tracking, fingerprinting and cookies settings (Like in [[Brave]])

-## Custom appearance
+## Monoline

-I created the custom theme [Firefox Monoline](https://codeberg.org/tommi/firefox-monoline 'firefox-monoline source code on Codeberg').
+I created the custom theme [Firefox Monoline](https://gitmi.dev/tommi/firefox-monoline 'firefox-monoline source code on giTMI').

 ## about:config